ayyesu/Mind_Map-Backend/README.md

 # MindMap PDF Library Backend

-MindMap is a Node.js backend library designed for writers to share their books & also sharing ebooks .
+This repository is a Node.js backend system designed for writers to share their books & also sharing ebooks .
 Allowing users to access a wide range of pdf content for education, motivation, entertainment e.t.c

 * npm init -y
 * npm i typescript -D